matthijscox/Blog/pages/2022-07-30-embedding.md

 * `-c` (Compilation option).
 Compile only.
 Produces .o files from source files without doing any linking.
-* `-Dname=value` (Compilation option).
-In the program being compiled, define name as if there were a line `#define name  value` at the beginning of the program.
-The ` = value' part may be left off, in which case value defaults to 1.
 * `-o file-name` (Link option, usually).
 Use file-name as the name of the file produced by g++ (usually, this is an executable file).
 * `-Llibrary-name` (Link option).